Engkadar/Engkadar-Hassan/README.md

 - Master advanced system architecture and cloud-native .NET solutions
 - Contribute to open-source projects
 - Continuously enhance front-end and back-end expertise
+- Expand expertise in DevOps and containerized environments